KTibow/pi-DriveUp/README.md

 10. Click on ![Add](assets/add_secret.png), and it'll create the secret.
 11. Press the copy button, and put it into your notepad.
 That's all the steps needed for getting your credentials!

 ## Setup
 - For the next part, backing up your Raspberry Pi, your Raspberry Pi should be running [Raspbian](https://www.raspberrypi.org/downloads/).

 1. Download <a id="raw-url" href="auth.py?raw=true" download>auth.py</a> onto your Raspberry Pi.
 2. Move the program to `/home/pi`.
 3. Run it with Python 3.
-It will guide you through setting up `backup.py`.
+It will guide you through setting up the backup program.
 4. Next, download <a id="raw-url" href="backup.py?raw=true" download>backup.py</a>.
 5. Change `client_id` to your client ID.
 You don't need your secret, since `auth.py` configured that.
 6. Move it to the `/root` directory.
 That should be it!

 ## Running
 - To manually backup your Pi, do this at the command line:
 ```bash